Note: To report a pickup, click here!

 If your group cannot participate on those dates, or weather makes it unsafe to pick up litter, schedule your cleanups for other spring and fall dates.

 The Adopt-a-Highway program provides an opportunity for you or your family, business or civic group to clean up litter, and we will recognize your efforts by erecting a sign with your group's name after two pickups have occurred and been documented.

 Each year, nearly 17,000 Adopt-a-Highway volunteers collect more than 25,000 bags of waste along Virginia’s highways.

 We estimate that saves the commonwealth over $1.5 million that would have otherwise gone to clean up Virginia’s roads.

 AAH Volunteer Obligation

-AAH volunteers agree to pick up litter four times a year for three years over a two mile stretch of highway.
+AAH volunteers agree to pick up litter at least two times a year for three years over a two-mile stretch of highway.
 In return, the Virginia Department of Transportation (VDOT) provides trash bags, vests, important safety information, and highway signs that recognize your group.
 Learn more here.

 If you notice an increase in litter on a particular stretch of road, notify us at 800-PRIDEVA (800-774-3382), e-mail adoptahighway@VirginiaDOT.org or contact the Adopt-a-Highway coordinator in your area.